Kim McDevitt, Executive Director

 Kim emigrated to the U.S at age 7 and has always believed in empowering others, just as she was empowered.
 “I have always believed in leaving a legacy.
 My greatest accomplishment is instilling, to my four children, the message of using your talents to help others.
 I am most proud that my oldest daughters are both teachers in inner city Philadelphia, and my sons, despite their vigorous sports and academic schedule in high school, are highly dedicated to volunteering for various organizations”.

-In my spare time, I like to: Hike, bike ride, spend time with family & friends, watch movies, and play cards.
+In my spare time, I like to: Spend time with family and friends, travel and read.
+My happy place is any beach!

 What I like about working for MHALC is: The mission of helping individuals and families to experience lives that are mentally healthy, and of supporting people who struggle with mental illness, is one that has been close to my heart for many years.
 I like being a part of the great team of people here who are working to provide resources to assist that mission in the Lancaster community.